A few things you should know about international transaction fees

 - the cash advance interest rate from the date of the cash withdrawal.

-Some overseas ATM providers might also charge you a processing fee.
+Some overseas banks or ATM providers might also charge you a processing fee.
 Just like in Australia, the amount of this fee varies depending on the provider.
 This fee may be charged in the foreign currency.